SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template-with-secured-sumoendpoint.md

 #### Get the KMS Key ID

 Follow the steps in this [document](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html) to get the Key ID used to encrypt/decrypt the parameter created earlier.
-If you're using default AWS Managed Key the Key ID should be corresponding to the alias value [aws/ssm](https://console.aws.amazon.com/kms/home?region=us-east-1#/kms/defaultKeys/629673c1-9f21-4c2d-bf75-19617579c558/).
+If you're using the default AWS Managed Key, the Key ID should correspond to the alias value [aws/ssm](https://console.aws.amazon.com/kms/home?region=us-east-1#/kms/defaultKeys/629673c1-9f21-4c2d-bf75-19617579c558/).

 ## Step 3: Download the CloudFormation template